RED FLAG # 18

 • Have we reviewed the labor provider’s Code of Conduct and other relevant policies to check whether they include commitments not to charge recruitment fees to workers and not to retain their identity documents?
 Are there any “red flags” present, e.g. where the labor provider is unwilling to provide details about their processes or where there are historical complaints or negative findings against the provider?

-• Is the labor provider offering “too good to be true” rates that would not allow it to meet minimum total wage costs. (including sick pay and statutory holidays), business overheads, management costs, etc.?
+• Is the labor provider offering “too good to be true” rates that would not allow it to meet minimum total wage costs (including sick pay and statutory holidays), business overheads, management costs, etc.?

 • Do we have a clear service agreement with the labor provider, including clauses on social compliance (no recruitment fees, no unlawful retention of documents and valuables) as well as detailed charge rates, a confirmation that workers will be paid, a clear agreement to ensure the health and safety of all workers as a shared responsibility between the labor user and provider?

-• Do we conduct checks or audits of our labor provider to check that proper recruitment and contractual arrangements are in place; wages paid are correct, on time and without improper deductions; there is no debt bondage, harsh treatment or intimidation; workers’ accommodation is of an acceptable standard, etc.?Are the auditors and our staff equipped to detect the potentially complex pressures, abuses and exploitation of workers by labor providers?
+• Do we conduct checks or audits of our labor provider to check that proper recruitment and contractual arrangements are in place; wages paid are correct, on time and without improper deductions; there is no debt bondage, harsh treatment or intimidation; workers’ accommodation and working conditions are of an acceptable standard, etc.?

 • Are the workers on our site who work for labor providers aware of who to report problems to and are they likely to feel safe doing so?
 Are we sending the message that we take these issues seriously and are available to the workers who would want to raise issues?
 What is our process to handle any concerns or problems raised?

-Below is a set of questions to consider asking in interviews of labor providers (and workers, where applicable) especially in higher risks contexts:
+Below is a set of questions to consider asking in interviews of labor providers (and workers, where applicable) especially in higher risks contexts.

 • Did the worker pay any money to the labor provider for the job?